-New developments must be designed to avoid increased flooding of surrounding areas and be consistent with the adopted recommendations of the Village Stormwater Master Plan.
-Development must be designed to minimize increases of discharge to public water management infrastructure (or to evapotranspiration) that exceed historic rates, to approximate the natural surface water systems in terms of rate, hydroperiod, basin and quality, and to eliminate the disruption of wetlands and flowways, whose preservation is deemed in the public interest.
+New developments must be designed to avoid increased flooding of surrounding areas.
+Development must be designed to minimize increases of discharge to public water management infrastructure (or to evapotranspiration) that exceed historic rates, to approximate the natural surface water systems in terms of rate, hydroperiod, basin and quality, and to eliminate the disruption of wetlands and flow-ways, whose preservation is deemed in the public interest.